convertigo/c8oprj-lib-app-shorter/README.md

 ## Installation
 Deploy this Library in any existing Convertigo Server Instance..

-##Usage
+## Usage
-The library provides several seqeunces you can run from the test platform :
+The library provides several sequences you can run from the test platform :

 * Connect to https://<yourserver>:<Port>
 * Authenticate to the test platform using admin user & password (Upper right)
 * Open the Sequence Section
+* Run one of the following sequences.

 | Sequence | Usage |
 |----------|-------|